 In The Beginning

 At the beginning of quarantine I was recovering from a severe flu that left my immune system wrecked and my body super weak.
-Walker kept bringing home viruses from his work and one of them was particularly horrendous, so when the shelter-in-place thing started it was actually wonderful for an immunocompromised person like myself.
+Walker kept bringing home viruses from his work and one of them was particularly horrendous, so when the shelter-in-place thing started it was actually wonderful for a super sickly person like myself.
 Now that people were no longer leaving their houses sick and spreading their germs everywhere, by the end of the first month of quarantine I was the healthiest my doctor had ever seen me!
 I weighed nearly 85lbs, I had increased stamina, my immune system seemed to be back on track, and I was finally feeling strong enough to be able to start gentle exercises again.
 It was amazing!

 Health Insurance & Job Loss